Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 Most of the town is modern, after being razed by the 1986 earthquake.
 You’ll find a long sandy beach, good restaurants, and some excellent museums, such as the Museum of Traditional Greek Costumes and the History and Folklore Museum, to keep you busy.

-Perched above the city center is a 13th century kastro, which miraculously survived the huge 1986 earthquake.
+Perched above the city centre is a 13th-century kastro, which miraculously survived the huge 1986 earthquake.
 There are fantastic views from the castle, which is a haven of peace from the busy city below.

 Depending on how much time you have for your Greece itinerary, you can go one of two ways from Kalamata, or use the town as a base to explore in both directions!